Andy-Ta/Jumoyo/README.md

 ### Database Migration
 Import the sql in database/migration to your local database called Jumoyo with utf8_general_ci character encoding (delete previous Jumoyo database, if already exists).
-If not already done, create an account username: Jumoyo and password: Jumoyo with all permissions.
+If not already done, create an account username: Jumoyo and password: Jumoyo17 with all permissions.

 ### Team
 Andy Ta